 Brother Robert-Charles Bengry GSmp has been our Prior ever since we were originally established by the Anglican Diocese of Brandon on the Feast of St. Monica 2010.
 He continues in this role and has led the community into full communion with the Catholic Church within the Personal Ordinariate of the Chair of St. Peter.
-He currently serves as the Lead Parish Assistant at St. John the Evangelist in Calgary.
+He currently serves as a Deacon at St. John the Evangelist in Calgary.

 Brother Robert-Charles was born and raised on the Canadian prairie but lived in Vancouver, Canada for fourteen years.
 He earned a Bachelor of Design, Diploma of Christian Studies and Master of Divinity.
 He moved to the Anglican Diocese of Brandon in 2009 when he was called to serve a three point rural parish as their Rector.
 He founded the Community of Sts.
 James & John shortly after his move, which has now become the Community of St. Gilbert of Sempringham (GSmp).